reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

 The test uses a `LongToDoubleFunction` to calculate the area of a square given its side length.
 It then asserts the result of applying the function to a specific side length.
 Finally, it maps a `LongStream` of side lengths to a `DoubleStream` of square areas and verifies the calculated values.
-It demonstrates that special interfaces like `LongToDoubleFunction` can be used directly as well as in stream processing.
+It demonstrates that how we can use special interfaces like `LongToDoubleFunction` directly as well as in stream processing.

 ### LongToIntFunction

-The `LongToIntFunction` interface represents a function that accepts an long-valued argument and produces a integer-valued result.
-This is the long-to-integer primitive specialization for `Function`.
+**The `LongToIntFunction` interface represents a function that accepts an long-valued argument and produces a integer-valued result.**
 ```java
 @FunctionalInterface
 public interface LongToIntFunction {
   int applyAsInt(long value);
 }
 ```
-This is a functional interface whose functional method is `applyAsInt(long)`.
+**This is the long-to-integer primitive specialization for `Function`.** This is a functional interface whose functional method is `applyAsInt(long)`.

 Let's learn how to use `LongToIntFunction`:
 ```java